nextthingco/docs/CHIP_Pro-Docs/source/includes/_howtopcb.md

 ## Order C.H.I.P.
 Pros

-C.H.I.P.
-Pro can be ordered in small or large quantities from our [store](https://nextthing.co/pages/store).
+To make scaling up efficient offer C.H.I.P.
+Pro in small or large quantities from our [store](https://nextthing.co/pages/store).
 To start, we recommend ordering a handful to prototype with, then ramping up to larger quantities.

 ## Tech Documents